Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Generalized R enyi Mutual Information

-where the inverse is taken on the support of $\tau_A$. \end{lemma} This result is a rather straight forward generalization of the duality relation for the conditional R\'enyi entropy that was recently established independently in~\cite{lennert13} and \cite{beigi13}.
+where the inverse is taken on the support of $\tau_A$. \end{lemma} The first equation is a rather straightforward generalization of the duality relation for the conditional R\'enyi entropy that was recently established independently in~\cite[Thm.~10]{lennert13} and in~\cite{beigi13}.
+The second equation similarly generalizes the duality relation in~\cite[Thm.~2]{tomamichel13}.
 We provide a proof in Appendix~\ref{app:dual} for completeness.